 Instagram is amazing for brand awareness, but also, engagement.
 How many times in the last two years have you read somewhere that certain Instagram posts went viral?
 “The Internet can’t cope” and “People had a meltdown” are just some of the most-used lines in titles when websites are reporting about some Instagram post getting a lot of engagement: likes, comments, reposts…

 How does that look like in practice?
-Here’s a great example from Forrester: Red Bull posted a video of a unique snowboarding half-pipe on both Facebook and Instagram.
+Here’s an example: Red Bull posted a video of a unique snowboarding half-pipe on both Facebook and Instagram.
 A few days later, they noted that the brand’s 43 million Facebook fans had liked the video just 2,600 times (a 0.006% likes-per-fan rate), while its 1,2 million Instagram followers had liked the video more than 36,000 times (a 3% likes-per-follower rate).

 The point is: yes, you should definitely and absolutely have a Facebook page if you are a serious business brand in the 21st century, But, if your brand is lacking social engagement on Facebook or Twitter, give Instagram a go.
 Once again, if you want your followers to engage with your brand, give them quality and relevant content.
 Don’t just assume that Instagram users will engage simply because you’re on Instagram, posting pictures.